-Disney Legend Blaine Gibson (pictured in the photo above), who was primarily responsible for creating the initial 42-member presidential cast, came out of retirement to sculpt presidents Ronald Reagan, George Bush, Bill Clinton and George W. Bush.
+Disney Legend Blaine Gibson (pictured in the photo below), who was primarily responsible for creating the initial 42-member presidential cast, came out of retirement to sculpt presidents Ronald Reagan, George Bush, Bill Clinton and George W. Bush.
 He also created the bronze statute of Walt Disney and Mickey hand in hand, called “Partners”, that stands in Disney parks around the world.

 The figure of President George W. Bush is the same height as the real President Bush, although some of the other dimensions were altered to accommodate the internal workings of the Audio-Animatronics technology.